ORNL/ReSolve/docs/sphinx/coding_guidelines/index.rst

 Function names
 ~~~~~~~~~~~~~~

-Use lowercase camel format for function names.
+Use lowercase camel format (camelCase), with no underscore, for function names.

 .. code:: cpp